Gattocrucco/lsqfitgp/docs/nonlinear.rst

 <https://lsqfit.readthedocs.io/en/latest/index.html>`_.

 Let's see how to fit some data that is constrained in (-1, 1).
-To map the Gaussian process space to the data space, we'll use an hyperbolic tangent.
+To map the Gaussian process space to the data space, we'll use a hyperbolic tangent.
 It has the properties :math:`\tanh(\pm\infty) = \pm 1`, :math:`\tanh'(0) = 1`,
 :math:`\tanh(-x) = -\tanh(x)`.